adityatomar15/order-matching-engine/README.md

 ## What I learned building this

-The memory model stuff was the hardest part.
-Writing the SPSC buffer wasn't difficult — understanding *why* `memory_order_acquire` on the load and `memory_order_release` on the store is the correct pairing, and what happens on x86 vs ARM if you get it wrong, took considerably longer.
-Still debugging the integration.
+Creating and using new function specific for an program in c++ was very fun.

-The memory pool was surprisingly satisfying.
-Watching `malloc` calls disappear from the profiler output after switching to `pmr` was a good moment.
+The code logic went over my head multiple times and had me confused for a while on how to intergrate these functions together.

 ---

 ## What this isn't

 This is not a production system.
-It has no network layer, no FIX protocol, no persistence.
-It's a learning project built to understand the *engineering constraints* of low-latency systems — cache hierarchy, memory ordering, allocation strategies, and profiling methodology.
+It's a learning project built to understand the *real world use in complex tasks* of low-latency systems — cache hierarchy, memory ordering, allocation strategies, and profiling methodology.

 The goal is to close the gap between "my current skills" and the " skills i want to have "